Joelfischeer/Masterproject/README.md

 The following environment file was used: environment.yaml

-General Calculations and comparison of lesions with sector-level ground truth:

 General_calculations.ipynb: Performance metrics calculations, Heatmap plots.

-Volume part:
 volume_of_lesions.ipynb: lesion volume calculation and plotting.

-Lesion overlap part:
 DSC_lesions.ipynb: Dice score was calculated between all lesions of a patient.
 These results were not used in the final analysis but the pooled overlap analysis was done instead.

 Combined_lesions_segmentations.ipynb: Code that pooles all lesions of a case.
 E.g. all lesions of patient 1 seen by reader 1 manually are put into a single Nifti file.